iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/accounts.md

 ### `withdraw()`

 Moves tokens from the caller's on-chain account to the caller's L1 address.
 The number of tokens to be withdrawn must be specified via the allowance of the request.

+:::note Contract Account

+Because contracts does not have a corresponding L1 address it does not make sense to have them call this function.
+It will fail with an error.

 :::note Storage Deposit

 A call to withdraw means that a L1 output will be created.
 Because of this, the withdrawn amount must be able to cover the L1 storage deposit.
 Otherwise, it will fail.

 :::